 Where to buy a ticket for the Hop-on Hop-off bus:

-The most comfortable way would be to buy the tickets online.
+The most comfortable way would be to buy the tickets online*.
+Just click on the link or on the ad below, folks.
 Doing this, you would also save money as online purchases are rewarded with an online discount.
 But you can also do it on-location as there are several ticket sellers either at the bus stop or some selling points at different places.
 But in this case you will pay the full price and therefore, the online solution is the best one when you want to save money.

 Where is the bus stop in London Paddington: